 Ogallala in Keith County, Nebraska — The American Midwest (Upper Plains)

 Location.
-41° 6.314′ N, 101° 43.203′ W. Marker is in Ogallala, Nebraska, in Keith County.
-Marker is at the intersection of Lawrence Road and West Road 80, on the left when traveling north on Lawrence Road.
+41° 7.984′ N, 101° 43.265′ W. Marker is in Ogallala, Nebraska, in Keith County.
+Marker is at the intersection of North Spruce Street (Scenic U.S. 26) and West 10th Street on North Spruce Street.
+This marker is on the the grounds of the Mansion on the Hill Museum.
 Touch for map.
-Marker is located in Ogallala's Tri-Trails Park, 1 mile south of Ogallala and 1 block west of Nebraska Highway 61.
-Marker is in this post office area: Ogallala NE 69153, United States of America.
+Marker is at or near this postal address: 1039 North Spruce Street, Ogallala NE 69153, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 5, 2018.
-This page originally submitted on September 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 39 times since then and 3 times this year.
-Photos: 1. submitted on September 3, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-2, 3, 4, 5, 6. submitted on September 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on January 1, 2012, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 633 times since then and 77 times this year.
+Photos: 1, 2, 3, 4. submitted on January 1, 2012, by Barry Swackhamer of Brentwood, California. • Syd Whittle was the editor who published this page.